 The intent for Phase 1b is to allow vaccine providers to concurrently provide vaccinations to those at greatest risk of illness while also providing access to the vaccine for the specified frontline essential workers.
-While the vaccine continues to be limited, Phase 1b will take a significant amount of time to complete if vaccine supply does not substantially increase.
 County planners are encouraged to consider coordinating with other approved COVID-19 vaccine providers to support Phase 1b vaccination efforts.

-Individuals in Phase 1b who are eligible to receive the vaccine should expect a delay in vaccination as the amount of vaccine continues to be limited.
-Providers are scheduling as many individuals as they can based on their vaccine supply.
+Individuals in Phase 1b who are eligible to receive the vaccine may encounter delays.
+Providers are scheduling as many individuals as possible based on their vaccine supply.